In 60 seconds…

 The power of experiential marketing

-It’s fair to say that brick-and-mortar stores aren’t going anywhere anytime soon: it’s these physical spaces where Gen Z can get those unique, immersive experiences that they crave.
+It’s fair to say that brick-and-mortar stores aren’t going anywhere anytime soon: these physical spaces where Gen Z can get the unique, immersive experiences they crave (more on this later).

 But what about experiential marketing?
 Those IRL, event-based marketing activities that allow audiences to be immersed in and interact with brands?
 Well, spoiler: these aren’t going anywhere either.
 In fact, Gen Z wants more of them.